Things to Look for in a New or Beginners' Sewing Machine

 Other good names are Pfaff (pronounced "faff") and Elna (who are now owned by Janome and often have nifty storage areas on the machines for the accessories).
 Toyota are okay.
 My Toyota 21-DES is still going now, but it's very basic.

-Singer company was bought years ago and has gone downhill somewhat (even in the old days like the 80s I think, they were iffy because the unions were being awkward).
+Singer company was bought years ago and has gone downhill somewhat (even in the old days like the '80s I think they were iffy because the unions were being awkward).
 That said, Mum's sewing machine was a Singer and was a good one.
-As far as I know it's still going, but she gave it to my elder sister so that her then common-law-husband could do some upholstery.
+It would probably still be working, if the person to whom we lent it hadn't left it full of fluff in a damp loft to rust.
 Perhaps Singer has got over their bad patch; they seem to be generally good again, from what I have read and heard.

 Here are some things to consider when shopping for a simple sewing machine...